martin3000/zigbee/_zigbee/Ikea_ICPSHC24-10EU-IL-1.md

 ---

 ### Pairing
-To factory reset the TRADFRI drivers use a small pin or paperclip to push the reset button once.
+To factory reset the TRADFRI drivers use a small pin or paperclip to push the reset button for a few seconds.